 A vacuum sealer is a simple machine: it pumps air out of a bag and then seals it securely.

 The reason this is so useful is that air is the primary carrier of bacteria, mold, and other organisms that cause food to go bad.
 Air can also create staleness.
+And the oxygen in the air is the primary cause of oxidation (browning).
 So the more you can decrease the amount of contact your food has with air, the longer the food will last.

 There are a two basic methods of removing air from containers (primarily bags): externally and internally.
 External sealers are the most common and the cheapest.
 They come in two varieties: edge sealers (also called channel sealers) and nozzle sealers.
 The internal method is done with a chamber vacuum sealer.